 Answer: 90 degrees (a right angle)

-That's right, if you rotate a perpendicular line by 90° it will become parallel (but not if it touches!), and the other way around.
+That's right, when we rotate a perpendicular line by 90° it becomes parallel (but not if it touches!)

 Rotate One Line 90°

 ...
 Parallel !

 Likewise, parallel lines become perpendicular when one line is rotated 90°.